Marjory00/CarparkApp/README.md

 ---

+## 🔒 Repository Notice

+**For security and proprietary reasons, core backend files (`server.js`) and the persistent database file (`carpark.db`) are intentionally omitted from this public repository via the `.gitignore` file.**

+The file structure overview below reflects the architecture, but these files are considered proprietary or contain sensitive configuration data.

+---

 ## 💡 Core Purpose & Features

 The **CarparkApp** application consolidates three critical management functions into a single, highly efficient interface: